Frequently Asked Questions Alumni Services

 I forgot my password.
 What should I do?

-Use our Login-In Help page to reset your password.
+Use the Login-In Help page to reset your password.

 How do I change my password?

-Use our Login-In Help page to change your password.
+Use the Login-In Help page to change your password.

 Can I give my UNI and/or password to someone?